Who would say no? Finding the Astros another starting pitcher

 2.10 ERA | 3.22 FIP | .236/.283/.342 | 20.1% SO rate | 5.6% BB rate

 Another would-be rental, Vargas is pitching the best baseball of his career.
-While his BABIP is normal, he’s still outpitching his FIP thanks to an unsustainable strand rate, and his home-run rate -- especially for a fly-ball pitcher -- is probably due for a spike.
+While his BABIP is normal, he’s still outpitching his FIP thanks to an unsustainable strand rate, and his home run rate -- especially for a fly ball pitcher -- is probably due for a spike.
 But if you want to bet on the hot hand, this might be the guy.

 Gerrit Cole, Pittsburgh Pirates